grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ### Example

-The following example renders a simple flowchart:
+The following example renders a flowchart:

 ```markdown
 {{</* mermaid */>}}